trag1c/monalisten/README.md

 events reported by Monalisten itself, such as:
 * an HTTP client is created in `.listen()` (`ready`)
 * an authentication issue arises (`auth_issue`)
-* a processing error occurs (`error`)
+* an error occurs (`error`)

-Internal event hooks are defined with the `Monalisten.on_internal` decorator.
+Internal event hooks are defined with the `Monalisten.internal` namespace.
 The internal `error` event is the only one with default behavior—it will raise an exception and halt the client.
 The other two are simply ignored if no hook is defined.